theer1k/portfolio/README.md

-# IndianBoyBR
+# theer1k

 It is built with Next.js, Tailwind CSS, Flowbite, and TypeScript to provide a seamless developer experience.

 ### Features

-Developer experience first:
+Engineer experience first:

 - ⚡ [Next.js](https://nextjs.org) for Static Site Generator